 - All Direct Admit applicants who are accepted will be considered for a scholarship up to 50% of tuition.

-- Direct Admit applicants who are accepted and confirm will be responsible for submitting their final official transcripts (including the final degree conferred transcript), directly to the Law School Admission Council (LSAC) as part of their Candidate Assembly Services (CAS) report.
+- Direct Admit applicants who are accepted and confirm will be responsible for submitting their final official transcripts (including the final degree conferred transcript), directly to the Law School Admission Council (LSAC) as part of their Credential Assembly Services (CAS) report.
 Indiana Law will give admitted Direct Admit applicants a voucher to cover the cost of the CAS registration and report fees.

 Admission to the Law School through this program does not require the submission of an LSAT score—this program is intended for those who have not taken an LSAT.
 Direct Admit applicants who elect to take the LSAT must inform the office of Admissions immediately and should be aware that their score could affect their admission and/or scholarship offer.
 Direct Admit applicants not chosen for the program may apply to Indiana University Maurer School of Law through our regular admissions process.